themirrazzlegacy/vapor/README.md

 * the next 2.0.8 WIP Version
 * a bunch of new, fancy commands

-## Auto-update bug
+## Known bug
-The CurrentVersiob JSON file is not formatted properly.
+The CurrentVersion JSON file is not formatted properly in some cases.
 When Updating to 2.0.7b, go to `C:/user/appdata/C:/user/appdata`, select "Vapor96", copy it, and paste it into `C:/user/appdata`

-## That's all for now
-I have ran out of things to write except in a 2.0.8 WIP Update, you'll be able to play uploaded audio files (maybe)